zdhxiong/mdui/docs/en/components/snackbar.md

 ### Auto Close Delay {#example-auto-close-delay}

 The `auto-close-delay` attribute sets the delay for automatic closure, in milliseconds.
 The default is `5000` milliseconds.
+Note: Following the guidelines of Material Design 3, this automatic closure is disabled when either `action` is defined or `closeable` is enabled.

 ```html,example,expandable,playgroundId=383
 <mdui-snackbar auto-close-delay="2000" class="example-close-delay">Photo archived</mdui-snackbar>